blues/app-accelerators/55-demand-response-solar-battery-dispatcher/README.md

 **Expected steady-state behavior.** In normal operation, the device generates one `solar_telemetry.qo` note every 15 minutes and one `dr_event.qo` note each time the mode transitions (typically twice per day — peak-window entry and exit).
 During commissioning, simulate a DR event by posting a `dispatch.qi` note via the Notehub API with `"mode": "dr_curtail"` and `"expires_epoch"` set 10 minutes in the future.
 Within `5 min + sample_minutes` of queuing the note (next inbound sync plus the following sample cycle), the `RELAY_DR_INDICATOR` relay should close and a `dr_event.qo` note should appear in Notehub.
 At the default `sample_minutes = 1` this is at most **6 minutes**.
 If `sample_minutes` has been set to `5` (the firmware-enforced maximum), allow up to 10 minutes before expecting relay closure.
 Ten minutes after queuing the note, the relay should release and a second `dr_event.qo` should record the reversion to the current scheduled mode (typically `normal` if the bench test is run outside any configured TOU window; run the test outside any active peak or charge window for a deterministic `normal` reversion).

-**Modbus first-light.** Before connecting real inverter and BMS hardware, validate the Modbus link using a USB-to-RS-485 adapter and a software Modbus simulator (Modbus Mechanic or ModRSsim2) wired to the OPTA's RS-485 terminals.
+**Modbus first-light.** Before connecting real inverter and BMS hardware, validate the Modbus link using a USB-to-RS-485 adapter and a software Modbus simulator.
+Two widely used open-source simulators are:
+- **ModRSsim2** — [github.com/eModbus/ModRSsim2](https://github.com/eModbus/ModRSsim2) — cross-platform, provides an RS-485 virtual serial port
+- **pymodbus simulator** — `pip install pymodbus && python -m pymodbus.simulator tcp --host 127.0.0.1` (for TCP; can also use serial)

+Connect your USB-to-RS-485 adapter to the OPTA's RS-485 terminals and configure the OPTA's Modbus address and serial settings to match the simulator.
 Confirm that four-register reads from slave IDs 1 and 2 return the values the simulator is publishing.
-This is faster and safer than commissioning against live solar hardware.
+This approach is faster and safer than commissioning against live solar hardware.

 **Using Mojo to validate power behavior.** The Wireless for OPTA expansion runs from the 24 VDC supply.
 Splice the [Mojo](https://dev.blues.io/datasheets/mojo-datasheet/) inline between the 24 VDC supply and the expansion's power input to capture session energy data.
 There are two distinct measurement layers to keep separate: